 Investigation into the grand theft discovered almost $35,000 in fraudulent funds that had been deposited into three different bank accounts under Mark Ladas’ control.
 Further investigation revealed the Ladas’ 2011 and 2012 tax returns had not claimed this additional income.

 If you have been accused of grand theft, or other white collar crime you need the expert advice of a criminal defense attorney.
-Contact Sevens Legal, APC today for a free consultation.
+Contact Sevens Legal Criminal Lawyers today for a free consultation.

 Criminal Defense Attorneys

 3555 4th Ave.

 Phone: (619) 297-2800